 Editor’s Note: As a kind of content geek, I try new formats.
-So, here’s a new interviewette for designers.
-We promise no TL;DR. Let’s see how Matt Austin, designer of Guild Masters (a game that just launched on Kickstarter) does, shall we?
+So, here’s a new interviewette for tabletop designers.
+We promise no TL;DR. Let’s see how Ta-Te Wu, designer of Kung Pao Chicken (a game from Sunrise Tornado Game Studio that comes to Kickstarter on Jan.
+2) does, shall we?

 BGB: Attention is money, my friend.
-What is the elevator pitch for Guild Masters?
+What is the elevator pitch for Kung Pao Chicken?

 BGB: Making games is hard work, so you best have a great reason for making this thing.
 What inspired this game?